-California’s goal of decarbonizing the state’s energy sector by 2045 requires an accompanying strategic approach to the decommissioning of the extensive gas infrastructure, currently comprising over 11 million meters and spanning more than 100,000 miles.
+California’s goal of decarbonizing the state’s energy sector by 2045 requires an accompanying strategic approach to the decommissioning of the extensive gas infrastructure.

 Building electrification is the most viable solution to reducing building greenhouse gas emissions, with the added benefit of improving air quality.
 Yet, electrification of existing buildings is difficult.
 Often times, a homeowner or landlord experiences unexpected complications when trying to retrofit their building.

-As part of the LA100 Equity Strategies study CCSC developed estimates of as-built and existing service capacities of residential properties throughout the LADWP service territory, and future upgrade requirements to handle comprehensive electrification.
+As part of the LA100 Equity Strategies study, CCSC estimated residential service panel capacities throughout the LADWP service territory to assess what upgrades may be needed to support comprehensive electrification.

 Where is the best place to put solar panels in your neighborhood?